BleepSound/ms20-vcf-simple/.kibot/Populate.md

 - [[front | U2 ]] Add the socket for the TL072, making sure you get the orientation right.
 Don't add the Tl072 yet, you'll add it at the end.
 - [[front | C1, C4 , C7, C8]] Add the capacitors

-The last step is ther, the jacks, potentiometers and switches. basically, anything that is accessible throught the front panel.
+The last step concern the jacks, potentiometers and switches.
+Basically, anything that is accessible throught the front panel.
 You first place them.

-DO NOT SOLDER THEM YET (this is really important !!)
+:warning: DO NOT SOLDER THEM YET :warning:

+(this is really important !!)

-- [[front | SW1, CUTCV1, CUTOFF1, Res1, J6, J7, J8]] Do Not Solder Them
+- [[front | SW1, CUTCV1, CUTOFF1, Res1, J6, J7, J8]] Do Not Solder Them! place them first and put the front panel in place. *For the pot **CUTCV1**, use the small 100k pot (not D shaped)* The other pots are for CUTOFF1 and Res1.
+You'll be able to put the" knobs of your choice on those.

 You then put in place the front panel, making sure everything fits.
-Once all the jack sockets and switches are fastenned to the front panel, you van solder them, and only then !!!
+Once all the jack sockets and switches are fastenned to the front panel, you can solder them, and only then !!!

 ## Conclusion